* World shares gain 1.8 pct on hopes for ‘fiscal cliff’ progress

 * Dollar touches 7-month high vs yen

 By Ryan Vlastelica

 NEW YORK, Nov 19 (Reuters) - World stock markets and commodities surged on Monday, recovering some of the previous week’s sharp losses as traders focused on politicians’ comments indicating readiness to compromise to avoid the U.S. “fiscal cliff.”

-Wall Street stocks climbed more than 1.6 percent, extending a rally that began on Friday, while crude oil was up 3 percent.
+Wall Street stocks climbed more than 1.7 percent, extending a rally that began on Friday, while crude oil was up almost 3 percent.